damientjones/SparkKafkaToParquet/README.md

 ex: obj1App

 ## The project includes a StreamingListener and a SparkListener
-These will print out messages.
-This can also be used to log metrics to the log file or to a database table.
+The Streaming Listener will log basic metrics to a job_metrics table in Cassandra.
+The Spark listener will print out messages to the console.

 ## A few notes
 <UL>